simonegaiera/developer_day_terraform/README.md

 ### Known Issues

 - By default, projects are limited to **100 database users**.
 If you need to increase this limit, you can do so via the API using the `setProjectLimit` endpoint.

-**Limit Name:** `atlas.project.security.databaseAccess.users`
+The limit name is `atlas.project.security.databaseAccess.users`.

 - For more details, refer to the [API documentation](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Projects/operation/setProjectLimit).